connorwade/connorwade.github.io/src/content/blog/lighthouse-auditing-in-dev.md

 draft: false
 ---

+*The Lighthouse Node API has changed quite a bit since I first wrote this article.
+Unfortunately, this post probably currently serves as way to see how to do a general integration rather than a new one.*

 Lighthouse is a performance testing tool owned by Google for your website.
 Lighthouse scores have an infamous and well-earned reputation with developers because businesses often over-emphasize the importance of Lighthouse scores on projects.
 While I 100% agree that Lighthouse is often misused by companies, Lighthouse can provide development teams with valuable insight to optimizing their code base and highlight problems they may not be aware of.
 Lighthouse can assist with optimizing libraries, optimizing rendering, optimizing assets, ensuring good practice for SEO and ADA, and lots of other little goodies.

-To run Lighthouse, the typical process is to go to the page on a chromium based browser and run Lighthouse from the devtools tray.
+To run Lighthouse, the typical process is to go to the page on a chromium based browser and run Lighthouse from the DevTools tray.
 This is slow and ineffective if you need to audit a lot of pages or need to continuously monitor performance scores for development.
-In this tutorial, I'm going to show you how to setup a simple Lighthouse audit in your code base that makes things a little more efficient.
+In this tutorial, I'm going to show you how to set up a simple Lighthouse audit in your code base that makes things a little more efficient.

 For this tutorial, I'm going to be using Vite (frontend tooling that handles bundling), Sveltekit (an SSR framework), and Playwright (a UI testing library).
 However, this code should work for any project architecture.
 I will focus on the process and what each tool does and possible replacements for them.